Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 And you cannot overlook these differences.
 If you do, you’ll end up sending unwanted emails to people who won’t benefit from them.

 Instead, what you need to do is segment your list.
+Before that you can also clean up your list from emails that are no longer active.

 What Is List Segmentation?

 Email list segmentation is a way to divide your email list into smaller groups.
-It allows you to group your subscribers by common traits and manage them better.
+It helps you manage them better.

-email list segmentation
+Targeted list segmentation

+It allows you to group your subscribers by common traits.
 For example, if you have a list with global subscribers, you may want to segment your list based on location.

-You can then send specific emails to each subscriber based on their individual locations.
+Then send specific emails to each subscriber based on their individual locations.

 The same goes for gender.
 Let’s say you sold clothing through an online Shopify store and catered for both men and women.
 An email sent to your audience would have to take their gender into consideration as well.

-Imagine what would happen if you send an email about your new make-up line to men who don’t even use make-up.
+Imagine what would happen if you sent an email about your new make-up line to men who don’t even use make-up.
 They would quickly dismiss your message and toss it in the spam folder.

 You’d come off as unprofessional and generic.